-NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE.
+NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE or if the ACS mode (LTD model) is displayed in the multifunction gauge.

-VEHICLE TRANSPORTATION
+IX VEHICLE TRANSPORTATION

-When transporting this vehicle, secure it to a trailer or in pickup box with suitable tie-downs.
+When transporting this vehicle, secure it to a trailer or in pickup box with suit-able tie-downs.
 Use of ordinary ropes is not recommended.